Cocaine Rehab & Detox

 Cocaine Rehab & Detox in Mission Viejo

 Workers harvest cocaine from the leaves of the coca plant, a plant that naturally grows in the South American rainforests.
 5 People native to these areas have chewed on the coca leaves for centuries as a means to achieve a high and greater mental alertness.
 When scientists observed people doing this, they started to perform experiments to try and isolate the compounds that gave people using the coca leaves their high.
-In the 1850s, scientists in Europe were able to isolate the cocaine compound from the coca leaves, calling it cocaine.5
+In the 1850s, scientists in Europe were able to isolate the cocaine compound from the coca leaves.5

 While people did experience overdoses related to abuse of the substance, some of the leading medical minds of the era used and experimented with cocaine.
 An example is neurologist Sigmund Freud who wrote papers about his cocaine habit and addiction.5

 Another well-known item has its roots in cocaine: Coca-Cola.5 The drink used to be a combination of the drug and a sugar-rich syrup sold in soda fountains as early as 1886.
 5 However, the company stopped selling Coca-Cola that contained cocaine in 1903.

 Regulations regarding the stimulant started to tighten in the early 20th century, and cocaine didn’t increase in popularity until the 1980s.
 In the late 1970s, cocaine growers and producers dropped the prices of cocaine dramatically (about 80 percent), which resulted in a flood of the substance to the market.
 Drug dealers started taking the cheaply obtained cocaine and making it into crack for further sale.
 5 Crack cocaine could be sold cheaply and in large quantities.
 The first major cities reporting confiscation of crack included Miami and New York.